 About LANG LC_*

-When connecting to lxplus or other linux boxen, we are often greeted with messages like
+When connecting to lxplus or other linux boxen with OS prior to CC8, we might be greeted with messages like

 perl: warning: Setting locale failed.